MAPASlab/A_semialata_demography/README.md

-# Alloteropis_semialata_demography
+# Alloteropsis_semialata_demography

 This repository contains the scripts used for data analyses and visualisation in the following paper:

 Sotelo G, Gamboa S, Dunning LT, Christin P-A, Varela S (xxxx).
 C4 photosynthesis provided an immediate demographic advantage to populations of the grass Alloteropsis semialata.
-New Phytologist xx: xx-xx

 ## Niche and demographic analyses (analyses folder)
 Script 00 corresponds to the ecological niche analyses